A person in a protective suit handling hazardous chemicals

 Examples include hydrogen peroxide and silver nitrate.

-Toxic and Infectious substances
+Toxic and Infectious Substances

 Examples include cyanides, lead compounds, phenol, some pesticides, biological samples, and clinical waste.

-Radioactive materials
+Radioactive Materials

 Examples include medical isotopes, uranium, plutonium, cobalt, and spent nuclear fuel.

-Corrosive substances
+Corrosive Substances

 Examples include sodium hydroxide, hydrochloric acid, or sulfuric acid.